 Figure 21.
-REF, VCXO, and Zero Delay Input, Differential Mode (When In CMOS Single-Ended Input Mode, the Unused Input Can Be Left Unconnected)
+REF, OSC_IN, and Zero Delay Input Differential Mode

 TERMINOLOGY

 Phase Jitter and Phase Noise

 An ideal sine wave can be thought of as having a continuous and even progression of phase with time from 0° to 360° for each cycle.
 Actual signals, however, display a certain amount of variation from ideal phase progression over time.
 This phenomenon is called phase jitter.
 Although many causes can contribute to phase jitter, one major cause is random noise, which is characterized statistically as being Gaussian (normal) in distribution.